 Operation Freedom was developed to help returning war veterans and military personnel transition from active duty and combat to civilian life.
 Servicemembers and veterans are placed with highly specialized service dogs that help them find a new level of independence in their post-combat life.

 While some veterans find themselves making a relatively easy transition to civilian life, many face a much more challenging path — homelessness, crime, drugs and alcohol become commonplace for far too many.
-Additionally, the Centers for Disease Control and Prevention grimly estimates that veterans account for nearly 20% of the 30,000 suicides that occur in the United States each year.
+Additionally, the Centers for Disease Control and Prevention grimly estimates that veterans account for nearly 22% of the 40,000 suicides that occur in the United States last year.

 In order to combat the problems that arise from veterans with disabilities transitioning to civilian lives, the local VA’s, community groups and on-base transition battalions have been sent to the front lines.
 However, despite the important work of these organizations, the fact remains that these veterans are saddled with mental and physical disabilities that do not cater to a normal workday schedule.